Emergent Correspondence from Image Diffusion: Implementation Details

 \section{Implementation Details}

 The total time step $T$ for both diffusion models (ADM and SD) is 1000.
 U-Net consists of downsampling blocks, middle blocks and upsampling blocks.
 We only extract features from the upsampling blocks.
 ADM's U-Net has 18 upsampling blocks and SD's U-Net has 4 upsampling blocks (the definition of blocks are different between these two models).
 Feature maps from the $n$-th upsampling block output are used as the final diffusion feature.
+For a fair comparison, we also grid-search which layer to extract feature for DINO and OpenCLIP for each task, and report the best results among the choices.

-As mentioned in the last paragraph of~\cref{sec:method_2}, when extracting features for one single image, we use a batch of random noise to get an averaged feature map.
+As mentioned in the last paragraph of~\cref{sec:method_2}, when extracting features for one single image using DIFT, we use a batch of random noise to get an averaged feature map.
 The batch size is 8 by default.
+We shrink it to 4 when encountering GPU memory constraints.

+The input image resolution varies across different tasks but we always keep it the same within the comparison vs. other off-the-shelf self-supervised features (i.e., DIFT$_{adm}$ vs. DINO, DIFT$_{sd}$ vs. OpenCLIP) thus the comparisons are fair.
+For DIFT, feature map size and dimension also depend on which U-Net layer features are extracted from.

-Sometimes we shrink it to 4 due to the GPU memory constraints.
-This section lists the time step $t$ and upsampling block index $n$ ($n$ starts from 0) we used for each DIFT variant on different tasks.
+The following sections list the time step $t$ and upsampling block index $n$ ($n$ starts from 0) we used for each DIFT variant on different tasks as well as input image resolution and output feature map tensor shape.